CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 3. Faster Computation and Convergence:
 By removing inactive rays, we reduce unnecessary calculations, enabling faster traversal through the rendering process.
 Stream compaction accelerates convergence by focusing computational resources on active rays, converging to a noise-free, accurate rendering output more efficiently.

+These benefits are reflected in the noticeable performance gain in the graphs below.

 ![numRaysVersusDepth](/img/stats/numRaysDepthStreamCompaction.png)

 *Figure 1.
 Stream Compaction Performance, Unterminated Rays After Each Bounce for One Iteration*